A protected Pacific Crest Trail

 Our land protection work is focused on identifying high priority tracts for permanent protection through our PCT Lands Inventory.
 We only work with willing sellers and we pride ourselves on a commitment to meeting the standards and practices designed for nonprofit land conservation through the Land Trust Alliance.

 Our land inventory enables us to identify and prioritize properties that are at risk.
 It guides us as we create plans to acquire threatened parcels from willing sellers.
 Many tracts identified in the inventory are within existing National Forest boundaries.
-After an Optimal Location Review process we can be sure that we’re protecting the best location possible for the trail.
+After an Optimal Location Review process, we can be sure that we’re protecting the best location possible for the trail.
 Purchasing these parcels over time will create a cohesive and continuous trail experience.
-Furthermore, filing these gaps reduces the cost and improves management of the trail by eliminating miles of public/private boundaries.
+Furthermore, filling these gaps reduces the cost and improves management of the trail by eliminating miles of public/private boundaries.

 Finding funds for land protection

 To purchase private parcels, we leverage your donations, partner with land trusts, foundations and other nonprofits and seek federal funds.
 Together, countless individuals are protecting these parcels.